METHODS-Group/ProximalGalerkin/README.md

 python3 compare_all.py -P ./meshes/disk_3.xdmf -O fine
 ```

-Reproduce the finite difference and spectral element method results in Figure 2 (c) by deploying the `julia:1.10.8` Docker container and calling
+To reproduce the finite difference and spectral element method results in Figure 2 (c), deploy the `julia:1.10.8` Docker container and call

 ```bash
 julia finite_difference.jl